lijxug/lijxug.github.io/source/_drafts/Use-Travis-CI-for-autoupdating-GitHub-pages.md

 Good thing is, Travis CI is [well-documented](https://docs.travis-ci.com/user/getting-started "Getting started").
 To get started, you may want to sign in and synchronize your special repositories from GitHub first.

+Next, get a TOKEN, encrypt it with ``

 Then, add a `.travis.yml` file to your repository to tell Travis CI what to build.

 The principle of this method.